azzumw/MuzzApp/README.md

 - would have implemented the profile picture on the Toolbar
 - would have implemented a switch button instead of a menu item to switch the users
+- would try to copy the chat interface to the T!
 - when implementing tests, it kind of prompted me to change some of the implementation details, particularly how a message is sent.
 Currently, it uses 2-way databinding on the EditText field.
 From a testing